 In the past, consumers depended on recommendations from family and friends when choosing businesses.
 While word of mouth is still important, most modern consumers go online to weigh their options.

-Now’s the time to help your clients understand the current state of their online presence — and then help them improve their reputations in order to drive revenue for the both of you.
+Now’s the time to help your clients understand the current state of their online presence and then help them improve their reputation in order to drive revenue for both of you.

 Help Your Clients Understand Their Current Online Reputation

-Then, you can engage with prospects, using the scorecards as a launching point to discuss the business’s current reputation areas for improvement, and the need for reputation management services.
+Using the scorecards as a launching point, you can then engage with prospects to discuss the business’s current reputation areas for improvement and the need for reputation management services.